CambioML/uniflow-llm-based-pdf-extraction-text-cleaning-data-clustering/example/qa_generation/README.md

 ```

 ### Input Format
-This flow expects the QAPAIR_DF_KEY to be the key for the input dictionary.
-The value for this key should be a Pandas DataFrame with the columns for questions and answers with the names QUESTION_KEY and ANSWER_KEY.
+This flow expects the `INPUT_FILE` key to be the key for the input dictionary.
+The value for this key should be the path to the `csv` file from which you want to generate the QA pairs.
+It must include question and answer columns with "Question" and "Answer" as the column names respectively.
 You can look at [qd_immigration.csv](data/raw_input/qd_immigration.csv) for an example of the input format.

 ```
-input_dict = {QAPAIR_DF_KEY: your_input_data}
+input_dict = {INPUT_FILE: your_input_file_path}
 ```
 ### Process
 Then you can run the flow on the input dictionaries: